-- The word "satellite" means a smaller, space-based object moving in a loop (an orbit) around a larger object. - The Moon is a natural satellite of Earth for example, because gravity locks it in orbit around our planet. - Artificial (human-built) satellites are that which move in precisely calculated paths, circular or elliptical (oval), at various distances from Earth, usually well outside its atmosphere.
+- The word "satellite" means a smaller, space-based object moving in a loop (an orbit) around a larger object. - The Moon is a natural satellite of Earth for example, second second our planet. - Artificial (human-built) satellites are that which move in precisely calculated paths, circular or elliptical (oval), at various distances from Earth, usually well outside its atmosphere.